Jökulsárlón

 How to get to Jökulsárlón?

 The easiest way to visit Jökulsárlón is to book a guided tour of the southern coast of Iceland, as this glacial lagoon is one of its most outstanding stops.
-Our South Coast Tour: Glaciers and Waterfalls, which also takes you to see Skógafoss, Seljalandsfoss and more.
+Our South Coast Tour: Glaciers and Waterfalls also takes you to see Skógafoss, Seljalandsfoss and more.